ScanMountGoat/xenoblade_blender/README.md

 * Import any of the supported file types using the new menu options under File > Import.
 Select the game version before importing for correct material texture assignments.

+## Updating
+Update the addon by reinstalling the latest version from [releases](https://github.com/ScanMountGoat/xenoblade_blender/releases).
+Windows users will need to disable the previous version of the addon, restart Blender, remove the addon, and then install the new version's zip file to properly upgrade.
+MacOS and Linux users can reinstall the addon without any additional steps.

 ## Building
 Clone the repository with `git clone https://github.com/ScanMountGoat/xenoblade_blender --recursive`.